Family Network Support Packages

 How do I Apply?

 To apply the Family Help Lead Practitioner should complete the application form available on LiquidLogic (Family Network Support Packages Application Form).
-If a FGC/FGDM meeting has not be held at the time of the application this will be required (unless a family network cannot be identified) before the application can be taken forward.
+If a FGC/FGDM meeting has not be held at the time of the application this will usually be required (unless a family network cannot be identified or the family decline the offer).

 What Happens Next?